dotdc/dotdc.github.io/content/blog/prometheus-performance-and-cardinality-in-practice/index.md

 ## Conclusion

 The results you will get by doing this will highly depend on your starting point, environment, and the choices you make regarding metrics.
-To give you a real-world example, I did this at work and was able to reduce average CPU usage by up to 119% and average memory usage by up to 139% while increasing overall performance and stability.
+To give you a real-world example, I did this at work and was able to cut average CPU usage by 46% and average memory usage by 58% while increasing overall performance and stability.

 ![Screenshot: Evolution of resource usage while doing optimizations.](grafana-screenshot.webp "Screenshot: Evolution of resource usage while doing optimizations.")